Why Big Trucks Get Into Accidents

 Following Too Closely

-Any drivers following the car in from of them too closely can cause a rear-end collision if the front car stops or slows down.
+Any driver following the car in from of them too closely can cause a rear-end collision if the front car stops or slows down.
 This holds true with truck drivers as well, but their negligence can have devastating consequences due to the weight and size of their vehicles.
 Impact to the back of a passenger vehicle by a truck can cause severe damage to passengers in the back of the car in addition to serious property damage.
 The impact from a truck may cause a pile-up by pushing the car immediately in front of it into the vehicles in front of the car, multiplying the potential for injury and property damage.

 When a truck stops suddenly, it creates a situation in which the car following it does not have time to safely stop and avoid a collision.
 These types of accidents, called underride crashes, are some of the most devastating between passenger vehicles and trucks.
 Often, the passenger vehicle ends up underneath the back of the trailer connected to the truck.
 While the occupants in the front of the car are the most likely to sustain injuries, if the speed of the impact is high enough, the entire car may come to a stop under the trailer, injuring those in the back as well.
 Fatalities are not uncommon in underride accidents, and the passenger vehicle is usually totaled.